Defective Product Attorney

 There are several different parties that could be held liable in a defective product lawsuit.
 These include:

 Get in Touch with A Defective Product Attorney Today

 Our experienced legal team can help you construct a game plan from your legal options.
-We will inform and advise you of your consumer rights according to California defective product laws.
+We will inform and advise you of your consumer rights according to California and Nevada defective product laws.

 We believe you should be represented by the best possible defective product lawyers, in order to receive the best possible defective product case outcome.
 You deserve a defective product lawyer team with the most experience, the highest-rated client relations, the top resources and experts, and most importantly a proven track record in trials and settlements.
 Contact our team of experienced product liability attorneys at Heidari Law Group today.